techidaily/site-facebook/source/_posts/effective-friend-management-for-optimal-online-experience-on-facebook.md

  If you find that one of your friends posts too frequently (or just bores you with their content), but you don't want to offend them by unfriending them, you can unfollow them instead.
 Unfollowing someone will prevent their posts from appearing in your news feed, but they will still see your posts in their news feed.

  (**NB:** If you get unfriended by someone else, don't stress.
-There are lots of[ways to deal with being unfollowed or unfriended](https://www.makeuseof.com/tag/unfriended-unfollowed-rejection-social-media/) .)
+There are lots of [ways to deal with being unfollowed or unfriended](https://www.makeuseof.com/tag/unfriended-unfollowed-rejection-social-media/) .)

  To unfollow a person, navigate to their profile page and locate the**Friends** button (again, below the bottom-right corner of the person's cover photo).